 Identify problem Android versions: Your app may only exhibit bad behaviors on specific Android versions.
 For older Android versions representing a small number of users, either update your app to eliminate the bad behavior or update the

 <uses-sdk>element in your app's Manifest to an API level where your app doesn't exhibit any bad behaviors.
 For newer Android versions, always update your app to fix the bad behaviors rather than setting the

 - Use crash reporting tools to identify and trace crashes and ANRs: Use crash reporting tools, such as Firebase Crash Reporting or Crashlytics, and Android Studio debugging to identify and trace as many scenarios as possible that lead to crashes and ANRs.

 - Use JobScheduling APIs to avoid wake locks and wakeups: Use JobScheduling APIs such as JobScheduler to intelligently schedule background processes and tasks.
 Doing so allows the platform to better manage its idle state to save battery life.

 - Use FrameMetrics APIs to identify slow render times: Use FrameMetrics to measure high-granularity, per-interaction frame render times for devices in production.
 This allows you to identify specific interactions or events that are causing jank on production devices, rather than relying on test devices connected via USB.

 - Follow the best practices for permission requests: Educate the user before requesting a permission and make sure they'll benefit from the permission immediately.
 Help users undo permission denials, and also make sure that users have the right settings enabled for your app to work.
-When you need to know a user's location, construct a Location Settings Request to make sure that the appropriate device settings are turned on.

 - Use pre-launch reports to test your app on real devices and identify and fix issues before you publish your update.